 The Sandra Burt Research Award was established to honour the first Co-ordinator of Women’s Studies (now Gender and Social Justice), Dr. Sandra Burt.

 An award valued at $500 is presented annually to a student enrolled in a 300- or 400-level Gender & Social Justice course.
-Interested candidates may submit a research project or paper they have submitted between January 1 and December 31, 2020 for a Gender & Social Justice course.
+Interested candidates may submit a research project or paper they have submitted the preceding calendar year for a Gender & Social Justice course.
 Instructors of Gender & Social Justice courses may also nominate a student who has submitted an outstanding project or paper in the course they are teaching.
-Students who have graduated but were in a 300- or 400-level course when the project or paper was submitted (January 1 – December 31, 2020) are also eligible.
+Students who have graduated but were in a 300- or 400-level course when the project or paper was submitted are also eligible.

 - Demonstrate excellent research, analytical and communication skills;

 - Be insightful, thoughtful and provocative, and serve to inspire our thinking on a Gender & Social Justice related issue;

 - Reveal the suitability of the topic to the interdisciplinary nature of Gender & Social Justice;

 - Show creativity and originality.

 - Submit the information (listed below) by email to the Gender & Social Justice Undergraduate Coordinator, along with a copy of the project or paper being nominated (or make arrangements for a physical project to be submitted).
 Please write Sandra Burt Research Award Submissionin the subject line of the email.

 - Only one assignment per student will be accepted.
 Assignments can be edited versions of the original paper or project.